We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Algorithm choice tells us a lot about the infrastructure behind a domain.
 ECDSA with SHA-384 usually means modern cloud hosting and automated certificate management.
 RSA SHA-256 is more common on legacy hosting and shared environments where nobody changed the defaults.

 I've been tracking this shift since we first started processing CT logs at scale.
-ECDSA will likely overtake RSA within the next 12-18 months based on current trajectory.
-The ZeroSSL ECC issuer's 34.5% growth rate is a strong leading indicator.
+The Q1 2026 data confirms what we predicted: ECDSA is on track to overtake RSA within the next two to three quarters.
+The ZeroSSL ECC issuer's 51.1% growth rate and Let's Encrypt's E7/E8 ECDSA issuers growing while R12/R13 RSA issuers decline are the strongest leading indicators.

 How long do SSL certificates last in 2026?